ponymessenger/use-prosemirror/README.md

 ```

 This package specifies React and ProseMirror as peer dependencies,
-so makes sure you have them installed, too.
+so make sure you have them installed, too.

 ## Usage